Xilinx/RFNoC-HLS-ATSC-RX/README.md

 Current implementations and more details on these items are in [blocks\_in\_progress].

 ## Conclusion
-It was realized partway through the project that real time playback was ambitious based on initiation interval estimates reported by Vivado HLS.
+It was realized partway through the project that real time playback was an ambitious stretch goal based on initiation interval estimates reported by Vivado HLS.
 Although real time playback was not achieved in this iteration of development, HLS optimizations made it possible for several blocks to meet their respective targets and for all blocks to process data into playable video.

 [grdtv]: <https://github.com/gnuradio/gnuradio/tree/master/gr-dtv/examples>